 Cost: Free for the first month, then $79.99 per month

-Though not specifically a travel app, Dragon allows salespeople to take voice memos, reliably transferring them into text.
+Although not exactly a travel app, Dragon allows salespeople to take voice memos, reliably transferring them into text.
 It’s perfect for the sales rep who’s struck with a bright idea while running through a terminal or navigating traffic in a new city.
 The app also offers a host of other features, including location sharing, calendar organization, directions, email dictation, and more.

 Make sure your sales team never arrives at their destination hungry with Grab.
-The app allows you to browse restaurants at the airport near your departure gate, and place an order to quickly pick up and go.
-They’ll also provide you with a map to the restaurant from your current location.
+The app allows you to browse restaurants at the airport near your departure gate and place an order to pick up and go quickly.
+They’ll also provide you with a map of the restaurant from your current location.
 No more wasting precious moments of a short layover waiting in line for food.

 PlanChat is a simple way for your sales team to plan and coordinate their joint sales trip.
 The app allows a group to track expenses, share flight and rental details, take polls on activities, and chat about the trip – all in one user-friendly platform.
 The app also provides guides and tips on what to do in your destination.